T-Ray (comics): Fictional character biography

 Months later, T-Ray, now an agent of Thanos, resurrects Deadpool, who has been killed in a fight with Weapon X, using an artifact Thanos gave him to create many copies of Deadpool.
 Thanos is jealous of Deadpool's relationship with Death and T-Ray is to "curse him with immortality" so that he may never see Death again.
 In the end, Deadpool destroys the artifact and all the copies, but not the real Deadpool, are drawn into T-Ray, destroying his mind.
 Deadpool claims that this means he was the real Wade Wilson all along.
-The mindless T-Ray is taken by one of Deadpool's new, homeless friends as a 'lover' (he lacks the mental capacity to agree or disagree with this).
+The mindless T-Ray is taken by one of Deadpool's friends, lacking the mental capacity to speak up.

-T-Ray returns in the pages of Cable & Deadpool, kidnapping his friends and once again laying claim to the identity of Wade Wilson.

-However, after having his mental fluctuations cured by Cable several issues previously, Deadpool claimed that his memories of the event were now much more clear.
+After having his mental fluctuations cured by Cable, Deadpool claimed that his memories were now much more clear.
 He pointed out several holes in T-Ray's claims, including the fact that in his flashback he depicted "Jack" as wearing Deadpool's costume even though Deadpool did not exist yet.
-He also recalled that he had registered in the military under the name "Wade Winston Wilson" years before ever encountering T-Ray.
-However, he also acknowledged that the truth may never really be known, as both he and T-Ray are insane, and neither is truly reliable.
+He also recalled that he had registered in the military under the name Wade Wilson years before encountering T-Ray.
+However, he also acknowledged that the truth may never really be known, as both he and T-Ray are insane.
+It is never confirmed if T-Ray and Deadpool are the same person.

-This encounter between them was evidently intended to lampoon the ongoing debate among fans, who have raised many of the same arguments to support their views of who is the true Wilson.
-The fight ends with Deadpool stabbing T-Ray in the head with his sword, apparently killing him.
-However, the body magically vanishes soon afterward, making it seem that T-Ray survived.

-In this story T-Ray also possessed Deadpool's "Fourth Wall Awareness", making blatant mention of the readers, Deadpool's narration captions, and the sound effects used during their fight.
-On the recap page, he claimed that this is further evidence of his identity: who else but Wade Wilson behaves in this manner?